rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 As a side effect of this, I can do some efficiency improvements.
-Some operations accept sequences regardless of their well-formedness, like initialising an instance of ogonek's core string type.
+Some operations accept sequences regardless of their well-formedness, like initialising an instance of ogonek's core string type (named `text`).
 Having information about well-formedness available statically, I can make a validation function that is a no-op when the input is known well-formed, and performs regular validation otherwise.
 I really like this because I get both correctness and efficiency from this design.

 I also keep track of other properties statically in a similar manner, in order to enforce some other invariants and enable some other optimisations, but